Deceptive Planning for Resource Allocation: Abstract

 \section{Abstract}

 We consider a team of autonomous agents that navigate in an adversarial environment and aim to achieve a task by allocating their resources over a set of target locations.
-The adversaries in the environment observe the autonomous team's behavior to infer their objective and counter-allocate their own resources to the target locations.
-In this setting, we develop strategies for controlling the density of the autonomous team so that they can deceive the adversaries regarding their objective while achieving the desired final resource allocation.
-We first develop a prediction algorithm, based on the principle of maximum entropy, to express the team's behavior expected by the adversaries.
-Then, by measuring the deceptiveness via Kullback-Leibler divergence, we develop convex optimization-based planning algorithms that deceives adversaries by either exaggerating the behavior towards a decoy allocation strategy or creating ambiguity regarding the final allocation strategy.
-Finally, we illustrate the performance of the proposed algorithms through numerical simulations.
+An adversary in the environment observes the autonomous team's behavior to infer their objective and responds against the team.
+In this setting, we propose strategies for controlling the density of the autonomous team so that they can deceive the adversary regarding their objective while achieving the desired final resource allocation.
+We first develop a prediction algorithm based on the principle of maximum entropy to express the team's behavior expected by the adversary.
+Then, by measuring the deceptiveness via Kullback-Leibler divergence, we devise convex optimization-based planning algorithms that deceive the adversary by either exaggerating the behavior towards a decoy allocation strategy or creating ambiguity regarding the final allocation strategy.
+A user study with $320$ participants demonstrates that the proposed algorithms are effective for deception and reveal the inherent biases of participants towards proximate goals.